Moving to Tennessee in 2024? Pros, Cons, & Tips BEFORE Moving

 Tennessee mountains and lakes

 Tennessee is home to dozens of large and beautiful lakes, some of which are situated close to urban areas.
 The Nashville suburbs, for instance, are home to Old Hickory Lake and the Percy Priest Reservoir.
-While these lakes are distributed across the state, a multitude of them are nestled amongst the beautiful Appalachians, where multiple peaks rise well over 6,000 feet.
+While these lakes are distributed across the state, a multitude of them is nestled amongst the beautiful Appalachian Mountains, where multiple peaks rise well over 6,000 feet.
 These offer some of the best hiking and scenery in the entire United States.
+It's all the perfect place for a boating enthusiast.

 Tennessee's climate is one of the most comfortable in the country.
 Although average temperatures rise as you move farther west toward the Mississippi River, the entire state enjoys cool winters and long, warm summers.
 Most places, and especially the mountains, get the occasional snow and ice storm, but spring generally arrives quickly once March comes around.